Squish Lab Pro

 Why It's Critical for Modern Design:

-• Dark Mode Optimization — Text often appears heavier on dark backgrounds due to irradiation; grading compensates for this optical illusion.
+• Dark Mode Optimization — Text often appears heavier on dark backgrounds due to irradiation; font grading compensates for this optical illusion.

 • Brand Consistency — Maintain visual identity across light and dark themes without redesign.